dlindahl/2018.jsconf.us/content/tickets.md

 >
 > The Omni La Costa has provided JSConf US attendees a special room rate of $239 a night for the duration of the conference.
 Once you have purchased your ticket, be sure to book your hotel room in [the official JSConf US room block](https://www.omnihotels.com/hotels/san-diego-la-costa/meetings/js-conference)!

+#### Alternative Lodging

+While we highly recommend staying at the Omni La Costa due to the immediate proximity to all of our activities, there are several nearby alternatives available to you:

+* [AirBNB][airbnb]
+* [Holiday Inn Express][hie]
+* [La Quinta Inn & Suites][laquinta]
+* [Ramada Inn][ramada]
+* [Courtyard Marriott][marriott]
+* [Quality Inn][qualityinn]
+* [Motel 6][motel6]

+Please note that you will be responsible for your own transportation to and from the venue if you stay off-site.

+#### Staying Off-Site?

+If you are staying in a nearby hotel, or are local to the Carlsbad area, valet and self-parking is available for free during the course of the conference.
+All overnight parking is subject to the [posted parking rates of the Omni La Costa](https://www.omnihotels.com/hotels/san-diego-la-costa/property-details/directions).

 ## The Program

 ### The Talks